NeLLi-team/gvclass/containers/README.md

 # GVClass Container Images

-This directory contains container definitions for GVClass v1.6.1.
+This directory contains container definitions for the GVClass `2.0.0` release image.

 ## Directory Structure